 AHA data are based on an annual census of hospitals.
-An overview of the data collection methods for the OneKey and AHA data can be found in the Compendium of U.S. Health Systems, 2020, Technical Documentation. iii ii IQVIA maintains two integrated databases relevant to the study of health system performance under the umbrella of Healthcare Relational Services: OneKey Organizations, formerly known as HCOS, and OneKey Professionals, formerly known as HCPS.
+We used 2021 AHA data because the 2022 data were not available at the time we created the 2022 systems list and hospital linkage file.
+An overview of the data collection methods for the OneKey and AHA data can be found in the Compendium of U.S. Health Systems, 2022, Technical Documentation. iii ii IQVIA maintains two integrated databases relevant to the study of health system performance under the umbrella of Healthcare Relational Services: OneKey Organizations, formerly known as HCOS, and OneKey Professionals, formerly known as HCPS.
 Throughout the document, we refer to these databases jointly as the OneKey data.